There are two versions of LivePerson's NLU engine:

 - Provide at least 5 intents.

 - Provide at least 15 training phrases per intent.
-If needed, you can generate similar training phrases.
+If needed, you can generate training phrases via Generative AI or find similar training phrases in your consumer messages.

 - Update the intents and training phrases so that each is a complete and meaningful sentence or question.
 This might require that you broaden the use cases and provide utterances that approach the intents from different directions.
 For example, "Can I get a refund?" might also be approached with, "I want my money back."
 The idea is to train the model with diverse and relevant sentences for an intent and to avoid overusing similar training phrases.
 Whenever possible, it is recommended that you use actual data to enrich your training set.